krishnan-mani/the-cf-workshop/doc/kata-2/HOW-TO.md

 ```
 # Copy pipeline.yaml to templates/pipeline.yaml
 # Copy pipeline-parameters.example.json to templates/pipeline-parameters.json
-# Edit templates/pipeline-parameters.json and provide the repository owner and personal access token from Github
+# Edit templates/pipeline-parameters.json and provide the repository name, the repository owner, and personal access token from Github

 # Create a stack to provision the pipeline in CodePipeline